mgdm/argonone-utils/README.md

 **This probably won't work for you**.
 I use this on my [Raspberry Pi 4B running NixOS](https://mgdm.net/weblog/nixos-on-raspberry-pi-4/).
 Everything is hard coded to work on that machine with no accounting for other OSes or configurations.

 ## I'm using NixOS!
-How do I set it up?
+How do I set up the fan control daemon?

 There's no warranty of any kind for this.